QBDI/QBDI/docs/source/get_started-c.rst

 The virtual machine does not work with the regular stack that your process uses -- instead, QBDI needs its own stack.
 Therefore, we have to ask for a virtual stack using :cpp:func:`qbdi_allocateVirtualStack`.
-This function is responsible for allocating an aligned memory space, set the stack pointer register accordingly and return the top address of this brand-new memory region.
+This function is responsible for allocating an aligned memory space, setting the stack pointer register accordingly and returning the top address of this brand-new memory region.

 .. code:: c